Live abroad

 These are private schools and they are often quite expensive for Thailand.
 Check out this website for a list of international schools in Chiang Mai.

-I think expats in Chiang Mai have a really good quality of life.
+I think living in Chiang Mai can be the best thing that will happen to you.
 The city is laid back and your money will go a long way (definitely longer than in the west).

 I hope this post has helped you in preparation for your move.
 Enjoy Chiang Mai and let me know how you’re doing in the comments!